iluvjava/Maths/Notebook 2.0/AMATH 503/Laplace Transform Generalized.md

 \tag{1}
 $$

-So that in this case, the postive half of the function will always be ingetrable.
+So that in this case, the positive half of the function will always be integrable.

 **The Laplace Transform**: